IV. Admission Information

 International Baccalaureate

 Students applying for admission on the basis of the IB Diploma should possess a minimum score of 28.
 Some programs may require a higher score for admission consideration.
-Reported bonus points may be taken into consideration.
-Applicants currently in their final year of the IB program are encouraged to present "predicted" scores on the seven-point scale, which will be taken into consideration for conditional offers of admission.
+Reported bonus points will be taken into consideration.
+Applicants currently in their final year of the IB Diploma program are encouraged to present "predicted" scores on the seven-point scale, which will be taken into consideration for conditional offers of admission.
 The predicted scores can include grades from the Extended Essay and the Theory of Knowledge.
-Applicants should complete the Diploma with 6 subjects: 3 Higher Level and 3 Standard Level, and should include specific subject requirements for the program to which they are applying among their Standard and Higher Level courses.
-Applicants who have completed higher level courses with a minimum grade of 5 may be eligible for university credit to a maximum of 2.0 credits.
+Applicants should complete the Diploma with 6 unique subjects: 3 Higher Level and 3 Standard Level, and must include specific subject requirements for the program to which they are applying among their Standard and Higher Level courses.
+Applicants who have completed Higher Level courses with a minimum grade of 5 may be eligible for university credit to a maximum of 2.0 credits.
 Specific transfer credits and exemptions, where applicable, will be assigned upon receipt of official final results from the IBO.
-Students may request a change to unspecified credit on an individual basis within the first 30 days of the semester in which they commence their studies.
+Students may request a change to unspecified credit within the first 30 days of the semester in which they commence their studies.

 The English Proficiency Requirement will be waived for applicants who have completed the Diploma where the language of instruction is English.